safe-global/safe-docs/pages/safe-core-sdk/onramp-kit/reference.md

 ```bash
 yarn add @safe-global/onramp-kit
 ```
-The Onramp Kit can integrate several providers in the form of **"packs"**.
-A pack is a piece of code that works with the chosen provider to give Safe users access to new services.
+The Onramp Kit can integrate several providers in the form of **"packs."** A pack is a piece of code that works with the chosen provider to give Safe users access to new services.

 To use each pack, the right package needs to be installed: